Trusted WordPress tutorials, when you need them most.

 If you haven’t set up sitemaps yet, then follow the instructions in our article on how to add XML sitemaps in WordPress.

 First, you’ll need to install and activate the All in One SEO for WordPress plugin.
-For more details, see our article on how to install a WordPress plugin.
+For more details, see our article on installing a WordPress plugin.

 Upon activation, go to the All in One SEO » Sitemaps page.
 Under the General Settings page, make sure that the ‘Enable Sitemap’ toggle is turned on.